I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 I would rather sponsor 2 people who are serious and understand it’s gonna take hard work, time, and an investment to build a business, than 20 people who think it’s going to be a magical ride to riches.

-Seriously.
-Even if I got a first order bonus off every single one of the twenty who sign up for the magic carpet ride.
+Even if I got a first order bonus off every single one of the twenty who sign up for the magic carpet ride, it would be a waste of time and I would feel wrong trying to make them think they will have success like that.

 False expectations lead people to quit because it doesn’t take them long to realize it’s not all sunshine and rainbows (like they were led to believe).